heratyian/software-development-lessons/dpi-01/dpi-01.md

 ---

-# Marc, let me fix the title of your 2011 essay for you....

-* Rather than "Why Software Is Eating The World", consider:
+# Rather than "Why Software Is Eating The World"
   * Why Internet-Delivered Software Is Eating The World
   * Why "Cloud"-Based Software Is Eating The World
   * Why Software-As-A-Service (SaaS) Is Eating The World